 There’s a wall of photos from Ali’s life.
 This one is by far the best: Ali with the Dalai Lama.
 It’s a meeting of two great minds.
 And even better than that: Ali’s rocking a glorious stache!

 There’s a punching bag on the wall to allow guests to work out their aggression.
 Show off your best right cross and uppercut!
-This is a cool interactive Muhammad Ali exhibit since visitors get to pretend to be boxers.
+This is a cool interactive Muhammad Ali exhibit since visitors get to put themselves in Ali’s shoes.

 The Center has other non-Ali exhibits as well that support its mission.
 This one highlights the bed-in for peace by John Lennon and Yoko Ono during the Vietnam War.